mesqueeb/vuex-easy-access/README.md

 #### What really happens?

-In line with the examples above:
+In line with the examples above:<br>
-The module path is: user/theme
+The module path is: user/theme<br>
 The state: `colors: {primary: 'blue', secondary: 'white'}`

 Vuex Easy Access will then automatically generate these mutations: